minhpascal/controversy/README.rst

 Controversy
 ~~~~~~~~~~~

-Joint Mining of news text and social media to discover controversial points in news. `Learn more`_
+Joint Mining of news text and social media to discover controversial points in news. `Learn more`_.

 `A live instance`_.